Our knowledge of orthopaedics. Your best health.

 Other surgical options for treating brachial plexus birth palsy may include:

 • Release of joint contractures.
-Thickened soft tissues around the shoulder and elbow joints can be released to allow more motion.
+Stiff soft tissues around the shoulder and elbow joints can be released to allow more motion.

 • Tendon transfer.
 To improve the ability to raise the arm, a functioning tendon is moved from its normal attachment in the body and reattached in the shoulder area.